apache/doris-website/versioned_docs/version-3.0/sql-manual/sql-statements/data-query/EXPLAIN.md

 **<query_block>**

-> The query statement for which you want to view the execution plan.
+> This is the query statement for which you want the explain plan.

 ## Optional Parameters